Health Care Worker Practicing Under the Influence

 The HPRP is a confidential, non-disciplinary program that helps licensed or registered health professionals recover from substance abuse/chemical dependency or mental health issues.
 The program’s underlying philosophy is to protect the public while encouraging and supporting recovery from the treatable diseases of substance use disorder and mental health disorder.
 A person convicted of Practicing Healthcare Under the Influence must attend HPRP.

-Even When Things Seem Most in Jeopardy, there is Still Hope
+Even When Things Seem Most in Jeopardy, There is Still Hope.

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending and protecting healthcare professionals charged with Practicing Healthcare Under the Influence, OWI, assault, and white-collar crimes, including healthcare fraud.
-Our experienced and proficient defense attorneys fully appreciate the stakes involved and are committed to doing everything possible to help our clients get any needed help and avoid career-altering convictions.
+Our experienced and proficient defense attorneys fully appreciate the stakes involved.
+They are committed to doing everything possible to help our clients get any needed help and avoid career-altering convictions.
 Through decades of building a highly regarded reputation in Michigan courts, we can achieve results for our clients unattainable by many other attorneys.
 If you call us for a free consultation, we will take the time to talk with you, answer your questions, and develop a winning strategy to help you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.